 The story spans over 20 years and will leave you emotionally moved by the characters.

-The movie has authentic conversations that ensue in Spanish-speaking places.
-Also, you’ll learn many intriguing aspects of Mexican culture and how the language sounds when Mexicans speak.
+The movie features authentic conversations that ensue in Spanish-speaking places.
+You’ll also learn many intriguing aspects of Mexican culture and how the language sounds when Mexicans speak.

 22. The Lighthouse of the Orcas – El Faro de las Orcas / 2016

 This true story is about a mother and her autistic child traveling to Patagonia, Argentina.
-She planned to introduce Beto, the whale conservationist he saw on TV, to his child when she went in.
+She planned to introduce Beto, the whale conservationist he had seen on TV, to her child when she went in.

 Beto developed a connection with the family.
 At last, he was able to establish an emotional relationship.